-- You will receive an acceptance letter and your acceptance packet, which contains information about housing, required materials, and discounts.
+- You will receive an acceptance letter and your acceptance packet, which contains information about required materials and more details about the program.

 - Upon receipt of your acceptance letter, you will have 30 days to pay a non-refundable deposit of $295 towards your tuition to reserve your seat.